timss/vimconf/README.md

 Will require new fonts (.ttf for windows) and easy install using Vundle.
 * Conditional expressions for testing whether or not plugin X is enabled,
 and if so; enable plugin settings (Syntastic etc).
+    * Split out Bundles into `.vimrc.bundles` when this is done, making it easier to use custom plugins.
+Possibly have seperate personal bundles file.